Copy Content in User Interfaces: Tips and Practices

 Typographic hierarchy

 Typographic hierarchy is a system that organizes copy content in the best way for users’ perception first of all via modifications and the combination of types and fonts.
 It is aimed at creating a contrast between the most meaningful and prominent copy elements which should be noticed first and ordinary text information.
 The contrast is created by regulating type fonts, sizes, and colors as well as their placement and alignment.
-Typographic hierarchy is presented with common types of copy content used in UI design.
+Typographic hierarchy is illustrated using common types of copy used in UI design.

 Headlines

-These are two examples of the websites concentrated on providing content around the same theme – food.
-They both have the minimalist design with centrally located headlines.
+These are two examples of websites concentrating on providing content around the same theme – food.
+They both have a minimalist design with centrally located headlines.
 However, the headlines differ with the message they send to the users as well as the nature of the websites differs in its core: one of them stimulates uniting users around the action (cooking seafood) while the other is focused on presenting the goods (bread and bakery).
-The first example presents a website collecting recipes of meals with seafood from all over the world, so its headline contains a CTA with a key element – action verb in imperative form “Let’s cook!”, which dynamically tunes users into the activity.
+The first example presents a website collecting recipes of meals with seafood from all over the world, so its headline contains a CTA with a key element – an action verb in imperative form “Let’s cook!”, which dynamically tunes users into the activity.
 On the other hand, we can see another concept – a website for a small bakery selling homemade bread.
-The lyrical headline makes users feel warm, sets strong positive emotional connection and lets them instantly imagine the smell of bakery products which are sold via the website.
+The lyrical headline makes users feel warm, sets a strong positive emotional connection, and lets them instantly imagine the smell of bakery products which are sold via the website.

 Subheaders